LANarea/SPLRequest/README.md

 ---

-Alternatively, you could check out the exampe.php file.
+Alternatively, you could check out the example.php file.

 Note
 -----